-Fogarty has awarded eight grants totaling $7.4 million over five years to strengthen training in ethics related to medical and biological research in low- and middle-income countries.
-New and renewal awards from Fogarty's International Research Ethics Education and Curriculum Development Award program will help provide graduate curricula and educational opportunities for those working in areas of research involving human subjects in resource-poor settings.
+Fogarty recently awarded five grants totaling $4.8 million over five years to advance ethics training related to medical and biomedical research.
+New and renewal grants from Fogarty's International Research Ethics Education and Curriculum Development Award will allow institutions in low- and middle-income countries to create graduate curricula and educational opportunities for clinical researchers working in areas involving human subjects.

 Fogarty Bioethics awards

 To view Adobe PDF files,

 download current, free accessible plug-ins from Adobe's website.